 DRAWN UP HEAD FOREMOST INTO THE BASKET, which was only large enough to receive him, and thus he was unable to struggle with effect.
 As soon as he was well into the basket the whole was drawn up and then laid on its side, when the mouth of the basket was at once laced up, leaving nothing but the tiger's tale protruding.
 When all was fast the nooses round his throat were slackened, so as to admit of his breathing freely.
-The nooses were, however, still left round his neck for after The backet was now slung on a polic and two and a half feet broad, and was made of end goold be drawn op, and surved dow.
-The mouth of the backet was now firmly lashed to the end of the cage, where were the movable bars; and the code of the rops which were round the tiger's neck. were by means of a booked stick passed backward over the tiger and through the tunity of witnessing the methodic cego where they were held by men ready to haul.
-The movable bare of northern portion of this county, cage were now drawn up, and, the mouth of the backet was cut by means of a long knife, but as the tiger seemed indisposed to move out of the backet, his hind legs were levered backward with sticks, while the men in the rear hauled on the repes.
+The nooses were, however, still left round his neck for after operations.
+The basket was now slung on a pole, and, with its contents, borne down the hill to the road, where a cage was in readiness to two and a half feet broad, and was made of master."

+stout beams and planks, except at the ends, which were enclosed with iron bars of an inch in diameter.
+Four of the bars at one end could be drawn up, and served as a door.
+The mouth of the basket was now firmly lashed to the end of the cage, where were the movable bars; and the ends of the ropes which were round the tiger's neck. were by means of a booked stick passed backward over the tiger and through the cage where they were held by men ready to haul.
+The movable bars of the cage were now drawn up, and the mouth of the basket was cut by means of a long knife, but as the tiger seemed indisposed to move out of the basket, his hind legs were levered backward with sticks, while the men in the rear hauled on the ropes.

-At first the backward movement was slow, but when the tiger discovered that all was apparently clear behind, he straggled out of the backet and flew to the back of the cage, where he was checked by the bars, and retain ed by the ropes round his neck, which were drawn in with lightning speed by the Malays who, were evidently prepared for this movement of the tiger.
-The movable bars were now replaced, and the basket was cut was to remove the ropes from his neck, and then the poor beast, finding himself free As soon as the owner of the pit into which to move, rushed frantically about the the tiger had fallen was aware of his prize, cage, although his movements were much he covered the mouth of the pit with strong | prescribed.
-Covers were then put over the pars and this soothed him.
-The cage having been hoisted on to a bullock cart, was reveyed to Singapore.
-While negotiations | magnificent animal, beautifully marked, and in fine condition.
+At first the backward movement was slow, but when the tiger discovered that all was apparently clear behind, he struggled out of the basket and flew to the back of the cage, where he was checked by the bars, and retained by the ropes round his neck, which were drawn in with lightning speed by the Malays who, were evidently prepared for this movement of the tiger.
+The movable bars were now replaced, and the basket was cut away from the cage.
+All that remained was to remove the ropes from his neck, which was one by means of hooked sticks; and then the poor beast, finding himself free to move, rushed frantically about the cage, although his movements were much prescribed.
+Covers were then put over the bars and this soothed him.
+The cage having been hoisted on to a bullock cart, was removed to Singapore, where the tiger is now on view, previous to being shipped to some dealer in England or America.
+He is a magnificent animal, beautifully marked, and in fine condition.
 According to such measurements as could be made as he lay in the basket, he is nine feet long from his nose to the tip of his tail.

 While waiting to see him taken out of the pit we noticed the tracks of other tigers.
 Some of them were large, and probably those of the tigress, prowling about near her mate, while the others were tracks of cubs.
-For nearly six days the poor captive lay | They were quite fresh, as a thunder storm the previous evening must have obliterated
+They were quite fresh, as a thunder storm the previous evening must have obliterated any old tracks.

 In conclusion, I must again say that all praise is due to the Malays who carried out the operation of noosing, raising, and caging the tiger.
-Nothing could exceed their skill and method of working. - Correspondence London Field.
+Nothing could exceed their skill and method of working .- Correspondence London Field.